 We had such fun that night even though I knew I would not contemplate doing it again, as the number of people all seriously intent on having as much fun as possible, created more madness and chaos than I ever thought possible and a lot of the time I was scared to death.

 You see all the crowds on television, but could you imagine being there?

-Of course, there could have been so much more trouble that there actually was, that many people, most of them hysterical with excitement and booze could have deteriorated into a riot.
+Of course, there could have been so much more trouble than there actually was.
+That many people, most of them hysterical with excitement and booze could have deteriorated into a riot.
 But it never seems to.
 No matter how squashed, drunk or freezing cold you happened to be, there is some kind of reverence going on, as if it would be a sin to ruin that night in any way.

 Our journey around London that night was exciting, but I was glad when we found ourselves by the river just before midnight.
 We had left most of the throng behind and it was almost eerily quiet by the water.
 The fireworks were further up river and we seemed to have Big Ben all to ourselves.